 Myth #4: I can go to the pool or the beach as long as I don’t get my head wet and use a hat during the first 7-10 days after the procedure and all will be well.

 Fact: If you go to the pool, beach, or any “hot” place you will end up sweating.
-And remember: sweat pushes the pigment out of the skin, especially during this crucial 1st 7-10 days.
+And remember: sweat pushes the pigment out of the skin, especially during these crucial first 7-10 days.

 Myth #5: It’s only safe to do Microblading on the eyebrow area after the full effects of Botox have passed, which can take several months for some people.